 We strongly encourage you to make an effort to get to know your roommate.
 You may find that you have more in common than you expected.
 However, should the need to change rooms arise, you should speak with your RA to get the process started after the first week of classes.

 What are Resident Assistants and how can they help me?

-Resident Assistants are specially trained upperclass residents who live in the building and assist each resident in their adjustment to University life.
-RAs provide everything from work orders and maintenance requests to social and educational programming.
+Resident Assistants are specially trained upper-class residents who live in the building and assist each resident in their adjustment to University life.
+RAs are tasked with creating strong, positive communities on their floor through social and educational programming, effective communication, and overall support.
+RAs are well-versed in mediation strategies when there is conflict, crisis intervention, and can assist students with needs like placing work orders.
 They are available to answer any question a resident might have about life here at the University.
 They also serve as a resource for valuable information about campus activities and awareness.